 Oregon's Mt.
 Hood Territory boasts 47 different campsites with a wide range of options.
+Weekends tend to fill up fast, but mid-week stays tend to have options for spontaneous or planned trips all summer long.
 If you're into really roughing it, check out the Pechuck Lookout in the Table Rock Wilderness.
 It is first-come first-served, so you can't reserve it.
 But this old fire lookout offers a truly unique camping experience that is the definition of rustic.
 And the views are incredible.
 For a not so rustic experience, rest your head at one of the three new campgrounds run by the BLM along the nearby Molalla River Corridor.

 Want something a bit more comfortable?
 Then check out the yomes at Promontory Park outside of Estacada.
 In addition to several of the yurt-like camping structures, they have cabins, and tent camping sites.
 There's a 350-acre reservoir with great fishing as well as a one-acre lake for kids under the age of 17 to fish.